valterkraemer/svelte/documentation/docs/05-special-elements/02-svelte-window.md

 <svelte:window bind:prop={value} />
 ```

-The `<svelte:window>` element allows you to add event listeners to the `window` object without worrying about removing them when the component is destroyed, or checking for the existence of `window` when server-side rendering.
+The `<svelte:window>` element allows you to add event listeners to the `window` object without worrying about removing them when the component is destroyed.

 This element may only appear at the top level of your component — it cannot be inside a block or element.